Agricultural engineering technician

 The Institute of Agricultural Engineers (IAgrE) has more information about apprenticeships in agricultural engineering.

 You could do a college course in land-based service engineering or technology to improve your chances of finding work.
+The IAgrE has details about agricultural engineering courses and training providers.

 2. Skills required